valezamora/react-jest-examples/README.md

-# Getting Started with Create React App
+# React Jest

+Project to illustrate different ways of using React Testing Library and Jest to write unit tests.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).